cloudback/docs/content/features/various-backup-storages.md

 # Various Backup Storages

 Cloudback allows you to store a backup archive in your own storage, leaving no copies to us.
 That is.
-Cloudback backs up a repository into archive, sends the archive to your storage and wipes the archive from Cloudback's disk leaving no chance to recover any data from the Cloudback servers.
+Cloudback backs up a repository into an archive, sends the archive to your storage, and wipes the archive from Cloudback's disk leaving no chance to recover any data from the Cloudback servers.

 Also, we offer our in-build storage named just `Cloudback`.
 It is an [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) with a [Geo-redundant](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy#redundancy-in-a-secondary-region) replication.